oxo-real/hajime/README.md

 CAUTION!
 READ AND EXECUTE THE ON-SCREEN INSTRUCTIONS THOROUGHLY!

-the system reboots after 2conf has been executed
+the system reboots after 2conf.sh has been executed

-CAUTION!
-REMOVE USB1 BEFORE REBOOTING!

 ## install log